 Dear Little Boy, who I used to be, Please do not believe the lies you were told.
 They convinced you that you were born wrong, that you would amount to nothing.
 They even convinced you that you would never be lovable as your authentic self.
 They told you over and over, from the time… Continue reading A Note to self: Dear Little Boy, who I used to be

-This poem was inspired after an amazing conversation with Judi Herring, M.D., the creator of the TEDx Talk: Gender Bound, Lessons From the World Between.
 Yup, I am a Boxphobe!
 PINK can be for boys! and BLUE can be for girls! and The RAINBOW is for HUMAN! ¤¤¤¤ Yup, I am a Boxphobe!
-Do… Continue reading Poem: I am a Boxphobe!
+Do not call intersex a disorder.
+Intersex is naturally occurring and we simply have natural bodily variations.
+Yup, I am a Boxphobe!
+I don't like the word… Continue reading Poem: I am a Boxphobe!

 God-incidence or Serendipity?
 Whatever you call it, it felt like a miracle.
 I was finally coming to terms with who I was as a human being.
 This was after having a lifetime of not feeling real, and being thrown away by many doctors, therapist and psychiatrists, who had tried to 'fix me'.
 I was… Continue reading The two of us, born intersex and named ‘Antoinette’ at our birth.